NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     "the promise will not be enforced"
 </pre>

-<p>We include a gratuitous "then" here for readability.
-Computer programmers should note that we are following a shorthand here used by lawyers &ndash; we write the logical phrase <strong>(A and B and C and D)</strong> as <strong>(A B C and D)</strong>.
-When mixing and and or, write out the complete logic, and use parentheses where appropriate.</p>
+We include a gratuitous "then" here for readability.
+Computer programmers should note that we are following a shorthand here used by lawyers &ndash; we write the logical phrase **(A and B and C and D)** as **(A B C and D)**.
+When mixing and and or, write out the complete logic, and use parentheses where appropriate.

-<p>The rule elements, such as "there is a promise", exist in a <em>superimposed</em> state.
-By default, the logic is ignorant of the facts, and each element is <em>genuinely at issue</em>.
+The rule elements, such as "there is a promise", exist in a _superimposed_ state.
+By default, the logic is ignorant of the facts, and each element is _genuinely at issue_.
 As a result, "there is a promise" and the other elements of the above rule are both true and false, at the same time.
 (Those familiar with quantum mechanics or legal reasoning know what I'm talking about here).
 In the initial state, where every element is genuinely at issue, nontrivial rules will always evaluate to both true and false.
-Thus, <em>both</em> "promise will be enforced" and "promise will not be enforced" clauses will be triggered.
+Thus, _both_ "promise will be enforced" and "promise will not be enforced" clauses will be triggered.
 When the clauses are incompatible, as these appear to be by their label, it is up to the implementor of the clause to deal with this properly.
-In this case, such a clause should only be treated as <em>advisory</em> until all material elements have been decided &ndash; i.e., they are no longer genuinely at issue, at which point the rule can be used to make a <em>decision</em>, i.e. trigger a single clause which takes a consistent action.
+In this case, such a clause should only be treated as _advisory_ until all material elements have been decided &ndash; i.e., they are no longer genuinely at issue, at which point the rule can be used to make a _decision_, i.e. trigger a single clause which takes a consistent action.
 A future version of this document will describe how to resolve elements genuinely at issue into elements not genuinely at issue, and thus decide on a single outcome or course of action.
 It will also describe how to deal with advisory clauses; for example, to analyze which elements are most favorable to one outcome or another.
-Finally, another future feature will include elements that cover a range of numerical values, rather than just true or false, and a formalized "balancing test" that determines outcomes based on underlying numerical estimates.</p>
+Finally, another future feature will include elements that cover a range of numerical values, rather than just true or false, and a formalized "balancing test" that determines outcomes based on underlying numerical estimates.

-<h2>Property &ndash; Estates and Future Interests</h2>
+## Property &ndash; Estates and Future Interests

-<p>Our rule language is ideal for specifying estates and future interests in real estate deeds.
+Our rule language is ideal for specifying estates and future interests in real estate deeds.
 One can also apply these patterns to other kinds of property where appropriate.
-Here are some examples:</p>
+Here are some examples:

 <!--  TODO
   * assignment of future interests